I have seen doctors discriminating between educated and uneducated patients. For the former they use the word ‘aap’ and for latter ‘tu’.

 I think two issues stand out here.
 First, caste discrimination should have no place in healthcare and must be eliminated.
 Second, language should be made mandatory doctors should either learn the local language or be posted in regions where they already know it.
 This ensures every patient feels understood and respected.

-I personally have never faced such an issue but I have seen my parents struggling to explain what exactly they are going through due to language constraint.
-One way such bias can be reduced is by implementing blinded studies where the gender,caste of the patient is not revealed
+I personally have never faced such an issue but I have seen my parents struggling to Explain to doctors what exactly they are going through due to language constraint.
+One way i think such bias can be reduced is by implementing blinded studies where the gender,caste of the patient is not revealed

 Yes, it does have an affect over the patient care.
 I have never moved out of my state for education or professional purposes for a long period of time but I felt it when my brother did.
 He had to relocate accross the country with which came language barrier.
 You can overcome any challenge being healthy but when you are not well things get difficult.